contolini/make-it-pop/README.md

 Make It Pop!
 ===========

-A Twitter visualization for the 2012 Brand New Conference after party in NYC.
+A Twitter visualization for the 2012 Brand New Conference afterparty in NYC.

-Mostly JS with some PHP to pull and organize some Twitter search results.
+Mostly JS with some PHP to pull and organize Twitter search results.